 - The authenticity of your documents may be verified with the issuing institution.
 Applications made with fraudulent documents will be rejected and legal action may be taken.
 Incomplete applications will not be processed.

-The number of places in the Master's Programme in Information and Network Engineering is limited.
-The selection process is based on the following selection criteria: university, previous studies (for instance GPA, grades in specific subjects and English), motivation for the studies (for instance letter of motivation, references, thesis proposal and relevant work experience).
+The selection process is based on the following selection criteria: university, previous studies (for instance GPA, grades in specific subjects and English), motivation for the studies (for instance letter of motivation, references and relevant work experience).
 The evaluation scale is 1-75.

 Applicants with education from a Swedish university